glasgowPLI/micropython/ports/cheriot-rtos/README.md

 ## Deploying MicroPython on the Sonata board

-Follow the instructions under 'Main persistent flow' at (Sonata v0.2)[https://github.com/lowRISC/sonata-system/releases/tag/v0.2], then drag the `build/micropython.uf2` file into the `SONATA`  drive.
+Follow the instructions under 'Main persistent flow' at [Sonata v0.2](https://github.com/lowRISC/sonata-system/releases/tag/v0.2), then drag the `build/micropython.uf2` file into the `SONATA`  drive.

 The MicroPython interpreter can then be accessed over the UART interface:
     $ sudo minicom -c on -D /dev/ttyUSB2